IndiaFilings » Learn » Income Tax » Section 80E Deduction

 Section 80E Foreign Education

-Section 80E deduction can be availed for interest payment of educational loan even when the student has studied abroad.
-Hence, the deduction is a major incentive to parents and taxpayers for undertaking higher education in India or abroad.
+Section 80E deduction can be availed for interest payment of educational loans even when the student has studied abroad.
+Hence, the deduction is a major incentive for parents and taxpayers to undertake higher education in India or abroad.

-To know more about the concept of Tax Audit Turnover in Income Tax, click here.
+To learn more about the Tax Audit Turnover in Income Tax concept, click here.